docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 #### Description

-When true, the named property can vary over time—that is, keyframe values or expressions can be written to this property.
+When `true`, the named property can vary over time—that is, keyframe values or expressions can be written to this property.

 #### Type